Bosnian presidency members snub Russia's 'disrespectful' Lavrov | Law-Order

 Bosnian presidency members snub Russia's 'disrespectful' Lavrov

-Croat presidency member Zeljko Komsic said the first meeting, in the Serb Republic's government office just outside the capital Sarajevo, was insulting as no national flag was on display despite the Russian being on an official visit.
-"Mr. Lavrov, as one of the worlds' three top diplomats ... is sending us a message ... which we interpret as disrespectful and a denial of the state he is visiting," Komsic told reporters.
+Croat presidency member Zeljko Komsic said the first meeting, in the government office of Bosnia's autonomous Serb region just outside the country's capital Sarajevo, was insulting as no national flag was on display despite the Russian being on an official visit.
+"Mr Lavrov, as one of the worlds' three top diplomats...is sending us a message ... which we interpret as disrespectful and a denial of the state he is visiting," Komsic told reporters.

 The Russian echoed a long-time request by Bosnian Serbs to shut an international peace overseer's office, set up as part of the U.S.-brokered Dayton pact to end Bosnia's war 25 years ago.
 Under the deal, Bosnia was split into two autonomous regions, the Serb-dominated Serb Republic and the Federation shared by Bosniaks and Croats, which are linked via a weak central government.